How To Make Buffalo Chicken Wings in the Oven

-Prepare the chicken wings, if necessary: If the wings are whole and not yet separated, use a chef's knife or kitchen shears to cut through the first joint of the wing and remove the wing tip.
-Discard or keep for stock.
+Cut up the chicken wings, if necessary.
+If the wings are whole and not yet separated, use a chef's knife or kitchen shears to cut through the first joint of the wing and remove the wing tip.
+Discard or keep for chicken stock.
 If you'd like smaller pieces, you can also cut through the second joint to separate the wing into the forearm and upper arm portions.

-Make the buffalo sauce: Melt the butter in a small saucepan over medium-low heat.
-Once melted, remove from heat and whisk in the hot sauce and salt.
+Make the buffalo sauce.
+Melt the butter in a small saucepan over medium-low heat.
+Remove from the heat and whisk in the hot sauce and salt.

-Coat the wings with the sauce: Transfer the wings to a mixing bowl.
-Pour half the buffalo sauce over them and toss to coat.
+Coat the wings with half the sauce.
+Transfer the wings to a large bowl.
+Pour 1/2 of the the buffalo sauce over them and toss to coat.

-Heat the broiler: When ready to cook the wings, position an oven rack 6 to 8 inches below the broiling element and turn on the broiler.
-Line a baking sheet with aluminum foil.
+Heat the broiler.
+When ready to cook the wings, arrange an oven rack 6 to 8 inches below the broiling element and turn on the broiler.
+Line a rimmed baking sheet with aluminum foil.

 Broil for another 10 to 12 minutes.
-The wings are done when the skin is crispy and the meat pulls easily from the bones, 10 to 12 minutes more.
+Flip the wings.
+Broil until the skin is crispy and the meat pulls easily from the bones, 10 to 12 minutes more.

-Toss with remaining buffalo sauce: Pour the remaining hot sauce over the wings and toss to coat.
+Toss with the remaining buffalo sauce.
+Drizzle the reserved hot sauce over the wings and toss to coat.

-Serve immediately: Transfer the wings to a serving tray and serve while still piping hot with the blue cheese dressing and celery sticks alongside.
+Serve immediately.
+Transfer the wings to a serving tray and serve while still piping hot with the blue cheese dressing and celery sticks.